Home Our People Gregory S. Milligan, CTP

 Chapter 11 Post-Confirmation Trustee and Plan Trustee

 • Chapter 11 Post-Confirmation Trustee for Warranty Gold, Ltd., representing the interests of 64,000 policy holders of a failed automotive extended warranty company.
 This engagement involved the direction of complex litigation against multiple third-party defendants both in the United States and the Cayman Islands, as well as the Chapter 11 claims adjudication process issuing payment to all 64,000 customers holding claims exceeding $50 million.
-As Trustee, Greg also served on the Creditors Committee in the Cayman Island insolvency proceeding of National Warranty Insurance Risk Retention Group, which was the administrator and insurer of Warranty Gold’s extended vehicle service contracts.
+As Trustee, Greg also served on the Creditors Committee in the Cayman Island insolvency proceedings of National Warranty Insurance Risk Retention Group, which was the administrator and insurer of Warranty Gold’s extended vehicle service contracts.

 State Court Receiver